A Canticle for Leibowitz: ("Let There Be Light")

 In 3174, the Albertian Order of Saint Leibowitz is still preserving the half-understood knowledge from before the Flame Deluge and the subsequent Age of Simplification.
 The new Dark Age is ending, however, and a new Renaissance is beginning.
 Thon Taddeo Pfardentrott, a highly regarded secular scholar, is sent by his cousin Hannegan, Mayor of Texarkana, to the abbey.
 Thon Taddeo, frequently compared to Galileo, is interested in the Order's preserved collection of Memorabilia.

 At the abbey, Brother Kornhoer, a talented engineer, has just finished work on a "generator of electrical essences", a treadmill-powered electrical generator that powers an arc lamp.
 He gives credit for the generator to work done by Thon Taddeo.
 Arriving at the monastery, Thon Taddeo immediately recognizes the significance of Brother Kornhoer's pioneering work.
 By studying the Memorabilia, Thon Taddeo makes several major "discoveries", and asks the abbot to allow the Memorabilia to be removed to Texarkana.
-The Abbot Dom Paulo refuses, offering to allow the Thon to continue his research at the abbey instead.
+The Abbot Dom Paulo refuses, offering to allow Thon Taddeo to continue his research at the abbey instead.
 Before departing, the Thon comments that it could take decades to finish analyzing the Memorabilia.

+The Wanderer, now called Benjamin, has settled down as a hermit within sight of the abbey, and has struck up a relationship with the abbot.
+Before Thon Taddeo departs, Benjamin visits the abbey to meet the Thon, to see if he is the long-awaited Messiah.

 Meanwhile, Hannegan makes an alliance with the kingdom of Laredo and the neighboring, relatively civilized city-states against the threat of attack from nomadic warriors living on the plains.
 Hannegan, however, is secretly manipulating the regional politics to effectively neutralize all of his enemies, leaving him in control of the entire region.
 Monsignor Apollo, the papal nuncio to Hannegan's court, sends word to New Rome that Hannegan intends to attack the Empire of Denver next, and that he intends to use the abbey as a base of operations from which to conduct the campaign.
 For his actions, Apollo is executed, and Hannegan initiates a church schism, declaring loyalty to the Pope to be punishable by death.
 The Church excommunicates Hannegan.